trevordmiller/cortex-clients/README.md

 # cortex-clients

-The front-end pieces for Cortex
+The client-specific pieces for Cortex